UniversalDevicesInc/pgc_kops/README.md

     **TODO: I need to automate the editing of the pgcdev.yaml**

-Everything below this line just explains what the kops_install.sh is doing.
+Everything below this line in this section just explains what the kops_install.sh is doing.

 1. Sets the environment variables